Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Strong ill-posedness of 3D incompressible Euler equations with swirl

 \subsection{Derivation of the Leading Order model (LOM)}

 As in Section \ref{sec:derivation} for the Bousinesq equations, the first step towards the LOM consists in a suitable expansion of the stream-function $\Psi$.
-We recall the 3d version of Elgindi's decomposition \cite{tarek1} of the Biot-Savart law. \begin{Thm}[Proposition 7.1 in \cite{tarek1}, \cite{drivas}] The unique regular solution to
+We recall the 3D version of Elgindi's decomposition \cite{tarek1} of the Biot-Savart law. \begin{Thm}[{\cite[Proposition 7.1]{tarek1}}, \cite{drivas}] Given $\Omega=\Omega (R, \beta) \in H^k$ with $\Omega (R, 0)=\Omega (R, \frac \pi 2)=0$, there is a unique solution to